-Boundary Boundary Theme Representation Natural England Commentary introduction of security fencing.
+Boundary Theme Representations Natural England Commentary introduction of security fencing.
 The section of High Loxley Road between Dunsfold Road and the new site access will be used by HGVs for the duration of the site operations.
 Operations on site will be temporary for a period of three years and the site access restored to hedgerow along the lane on completion.
 Given the nature of this proposed development, the proposed boundary has been pulled to the west to follow the hedgerow along the western side of High Loxley Road.
-South of the site access, the proposed boundary crosses High Loxley Road.
 South of the site access, the proposed boundary crosses High Loxley Road to continue south along the eastern side of the lane, including it within the proposed extension.
 Although the proposed hydrocarbon exploration is temporary (three years duration), there appears to be no restoration of the narrowness of the lane where it joins Dunsfold Road at Pratts Corner.
 Furthermore, the restoration of the lane at the access will take time to establish.
-On balance therefore, the positioning of the boundary along the western side of the lane, excluding land which will be directly affected by the proposed works, is considered to be appropriate.
-1 This area has been reviewed following responses during the Statutory Consultation.
+On balance therefore, the positioning of the boundary along the western side of the lane, excluding land which will be directly affected by the proposed works, is considered to be appropriate.'
+This area has been reviewed following responses during the Statutory Consultation.
 Natural England acknowledges that the land proposed for inclusion in the AONB boundary extension by respondents, focuses on the land associated with Thatched House Farm, The Burchetts, High Loxley Furze, High Billinghurst Farm and Sayer's Land.
 This area comprises undulating farmland which is located at the foot of the Greensand hills and affords scenic views towards the rising hills.
 The woodland blocks (albeit some 19 th century plantations) and vernacular farm buildings, which nestle in the landscape, contribute to the scenic qualities.
-Nevertheless, the condition of this landscape has been affected by some equestrian land uses, although the effects are localised, and also by a new residential property (planning permission WA/2022/03255) which h river crossing infrastructure detract from the natural quality of the woodland.
+Nevertheless, the condition of this landscape has been affected by some equestrian land uses, although the effects are localised, and also by a new residential property (planning permission WA/2022/03255) which has been erected on a prominent site east of High Loxley Road, and larger scale, more open fields.
+Within Sayers Land, signage, fencing and river crossing infrastructure detract from the natural quality of the woodland.
 As noted in the Natural Beauty Assessment, this area of landscape is transitional.
 As a result, it includes features and qualities which contribute to natural beauty but it also has experienced some change and is likely to experience further change as a result of the hydrocarbon exploration site.
 However, Natural England notes that Sayers